CALL US281-931-5443

 Lay the tarp to prevent puddling snow or ice that will sit directly on top of the equipment or plumbing.

-FOR HEAVY DEEP FREEZES AND/OR WITH EXTENDED DAYS OF FREEZING TEMPERATURES AND SNOW:
+FOR HEAVY DEEP FREEZES BELOW 28* AND/OR WITH EXTENDED DAYS OF FREEZING TEMPERATURES OR SNOW:

 3. TURN OFF Main Power To Pump(S)